Last Modified: 9:23am 01/09/2022

 If you have any questions about emailing a letter or if you need any help, please call our PALS team on 01908 995954.

-Please note that Eaglestone Restaurant and the League of Friends shop have been closed to the public, including patients, until further notice.
+Please note that Eaglestone Restaurant and the MK Friends shop have been closed to the public, including patients, until further notice.
 Visitors and patients can still buy food and beverages from Costa, Hello Fresh and Subway in the main entrance.
 Entry to the restaurant is currently limited to MKUH staff and staff from Oxford University Hospitals, CNWL, MK Council and South Central Ambulance Service only.
+The Friends Shop has launched an online store for patients and their friends and family.
+Patients can order from their ward or their relatives can order items to be sent to them whilst they are in hospital.
+There is a range of snacks, drinks, newspapers and magazines as well as essential toiletries on offer.
+Take a look here.

 Please note, outlets in the main entrance are card-only payments for the foreseeable future.